puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 In the Browse Resources tab, comparing a service across a mixture of RedHat-based and Debian-based nodes will give different numbers in the list view and the detail view.

-### Bad Data in Facter's `architecture` Fact

-On AIX agents, a bug causes facter to return the system's model number (e.g., IBM 3271) instead of the processor's architecture (e.g. Power6).
-There is no known workaround.

 ### Augeas File Access Issue

 On AIX agents, the Augeas lens is unable to access or modify `etc/services`.
 There is no known workaround.